sevenfifty777/DCS_Discord_Admin_Bot/README.md

 | `!unban [PlayerName]` | Remove a player from banlist |
 | `!pause` / `!unpause` | Pause/unpause the mission |

+### ✅ Notes
+   you can create this file in Discord_Admin_Bot folder manually and add UCID of player to give admin right and use in-game command or use !addadmin command: admin_ucids.txt

 ---

 ### 🛰️ Discord Slash Commands